tacodeDev/dev-starter/content/tezos_starter_03.md

   };
 ```

 We already updated our `wallet` state variable with the wallet instance when the Dapp is loaded.
-Now, we need to wait until the user has given permission to connect their wallet to the Florence testnet.
+Now, we need to wait until the user has given permission to connect their wallet to the Hangzhounet testnet.
 If they grant permission, we get the user address like before and call our setup function again.

 That’s it!
 Our user is connected, and all state variables are set.